hosseinm1997/sshuttle-over-sshuttle/README.md

 Check the connectivity status by: `systemctl status sshuttle-tunnel.service`

-It must be something like: `c : Connected to server.`
+It must print: `c : Connected to server.`

 You can enable the service to start tunneling at startup by: `systemctl enable sshuttle-tunnel.service`